Gloriosa Daisy, Black-Eyed Susan

 Fleuroselect Award Winner

 Rudbeckia hirta L. is the correct and accepted scientific name for this species of Rudbeckia.
-It was described by Carl von Linnaeus in Species Plantarum in 1753.
-The 2013 version of The Plant List names 3 accepted infraspecific names (varieties) of Rudbeckia hirta.
+Both the genus and species were named and described as such by Carl von Linnaeus in the second volume of the first edition of Species Plantarum in 1753.

 After I gave the south bed a good working over, I went plant shopping.
 I found several plants at Wagler’s Greenhouse and decided to bring home three Rudbeckia fulgida ‘Cherokee Sunset’.
 This cultivar of Rudbeckia hirta has been on my wishlist for many years.
 I always like earth tones of ’Cherokee Sunset’ with a mix of bronze, mahogany, orange, and yellow.

 Zones: USDA Zones 5a-9b (-20 to 25° F).

 Size: 18-30” tall x 12-18” wide.